Marketing strategies. What’s the first thing you thought of?

 - Maintaining an active, interactive social media presence

 - Attending industry networking events and building buyer relationships

-B2B marketers need to understand the importance of these topics:
+Do you understand the importance of these topics?

 - The product or service.
 When marketing to consumers, there is an emotional component involved.
 Individuals are drawn to products because of how they make them feel.
 With B2B customers, the buyers are trained professionals who care about the quality of products.
 They’ll also consider the cost-saving and/or revenue-producing benefits, and the service provided by the host company.

 - The target market.
 Many B2B marketers are able to focus on very niche industries which reflect specialized needs.
 This makes marketing a bit more straightforward, yes.
 But it also requires a high level of knowledge outside of marketing specialists.

 - Pricing.
 Businesses are usually more concerned with cost, value, and revenue potential than consumers are.
 But this also means that they can be more readily convinced to pay more, as long as they feel the product, quality and customer service will be worthwhile.